clingerchris/clingerchris/README.md

 - 👋 Hi, I’m @clingerchris
 - 👀 I’m interested in Data Science and Analytics.
 Discovering and utilizing patterns in our environment is the key to progress.
-- 🌱 I’m currently a sophomore at Brigham Young University, studying Statistics & Data Science.
-I am in the process of learning C++, with plans to learn R, Python, and PostgreSQL.
+- 🌱 I’m currently a Junior at BYU Pathways, studying Statistics & Data Science.
+I am currently mastering Python and SQL, and am furthering my knowledge of C++ and R
-- 💞️ I’m looking to collaborate on anything in C++ (for now).
+- 💞️ I’m looking to collaborate on anything that would help me get a better jon
 - 📫 You can reach me via email at christianclinger0@gmail.com

 <!---